ultravires19/ultravires19/README.md

 ### currently working on...
 🍅 - [Pomodoro D'Oro](https://github.com/ultravires19/pomodoro) - A customizable 'pomodoro' timer using SolidJS and WASM!!
 Why WASM?
 Why not?
-🦀 - [Axum Scaffold](https://github.com/ultravires19/axum_scaffold): an empty backend written with the Rust framework, Axum.
-Includes a simple handlers for user signup/login, authentication, Postgres connection for user table, tracing, and more.
+🦀 - [Axum Scaffold](https://github.com/ultravires19/axum_scaffold): an empty backend written with Axum, the Rust framework.
+Includes a simple handlers for user signup/login, authentication, Postgres connection, tracing, and more.
 The basic rigging for simple apps.
 🥑 - [Grocery Bliss](https://github.com/ultravires19/bliss): a web app for tracking groceries at home and on shopping list.
 SolidJS frontend with data persisted via IndexedDB (until possibly hooked up to a backend written in Rust with a Postgres DB).